firebase/genkit/docs/plugin-authoring.md

 1. Metadata defining the model's capabilities.
 2. A configuration schema with any specific parameters supported by the model.
-3. A function that implements the model accepting `GenerationRequest` and returning `GenerationResponse`.
+3. A function that implements the model accepting `GenerateRequest` and returning `GenerateResponse`.

 At a high level, a model plugin might look something like this: